madmonkey71/TripleT-Flight-Firmware/README.md

 - ✅ Implemented selectable AHRS: Madgwick or a new Kalman Filter can be chosen via `AHRS_USE_MADGWICK` / `AHRS_USE_KALMAN` defines in `src/config.h`.
 Madgwick filter re-enabled as one of the selectable options.
 Kalman filter outputs Euler angles, which are converted to quaternions for system consistency.
 - ✅ Resolved compilation errors related to constant definitions and AHRS selection logic.
 - ✅ Integrated magnetometer data into Kalman filter for yaw correction, addressing significant yaw drift issues.
+- ✅ Fixed compilation error: Ensured magnetometer data is passed to `kalman_update` in the main loop.

 ### Development Status
 - ✅ Core sensor integration (GPS, Barometer, IMU, Accelerometer)